Washington senators urge White House to give panel’s chosen judges a chance

 - Report: Seahawks would trade Marshawn Lynch to Raiders if he gets a new deal in Oakland

-Last April, President Obama forwarded three of the names — Andrus, Diaz and O’Sullivan — to the Senate, where their confirmations languished in a presidential election year.
+Last April, President Barack Obama forwarded three of the names — Andrus, Diaz and O’Sullivan — to the Senate, where their confirmations languished in a presidential election year and appeared to be dead.

 Murray, in her statement, said she reminded McGahn that the bipartisan selection committee had screened candidates and come up with a list of five “highly qualified candidates” that were sent to the previous administration.